vmwshop/tutorials/drorvy.md

 Distant Reader is designed to be used in conjunction with other tools.
 One tool that we can use to “hack” the structured data from the Distant Reader is OpenRefine.
 When we open a tab-delimited file (structure data) in OpenRefine, it will parse the file(s) into fields.
 We can then use OpenRefine features (finding/replacing, faceting, filtering, sorting, clustering, counting & tabulating, and finally, exporting data) to work with our data.

 ### Distant Reader Tab-Delimited Files
 The results of downloading and uncompressing the Distant Reader study carrel .zip file is a directory/folder containing a standard set of files and subdirectories.
 Most of the files in a Distant Reader study carrel are tab-delimited files, and they will import into OpenRefine with ease.
-While the file names end in .adr, .bib, .ent, etc., they are plain text files that can be imported into for favorite spreadsheet, database, or analysis application.
+While the file names end in .adr, .bib, .ent, etc., they are plain text files that can be imported into your favorite spreadsheet, database, or analysis application.

 * **adr**- Each tab-delimited file in this directory contains a set of email addresses extracted from the documents in your corpus.
 The files have two columns: 1) id, and 2) address.
 These files can humorously answer the question, “Who are you gonna call?”

 * **bib**- Each tab-delimited file in this directory contains a set of rudimentary bibliographic information from a given document in your corpus.
-The files have thirteen columns: 1) id, 2) author, 3) title, 4) date, 5) page 6), extension, 7) mime, 8) words, 9) sentences, 10) flesch, 11) summary, 12) cache, and 13) txt.
+The files have thirteen columns: 1) id, 2) author, 3) title, 4) date, 5) page, 6) extension, 7) mime, 8) words, 9) sentences, 10) flesch, 11) summary, 12) cache, and 13) txt.
 These files help answer the question, “What items are in my corpus, and how can they be described?”

 * **ent**- Each tab-delimited file in this directory contains a set of named entities from a given document in your corpus.
 The files have five columns: 1) id, 2) sid, 3) eid, 4) entity, and 5) type.
 These files help answer questions regarding who, what, when, where, how, and how many.